Risk assessment level for school year 2020–2021 (fiscal year 2021)

-TEA has assigned all LEAs a risk level for the 2017–2018 school year.
-You may learn your risk assessment level by accessing the GFFC Reports and Data Collections secure application, where you will find a letter for your organization.
-The letter indicates your risk level.
+LEAs may learn their risk assessment level by accessing the GFFC Reports and Data Collections secure application in TEAL, where they can access and save a letter for your organization.
+The letter indicates the organization’s risk level for the 2020–2021 school year.
 Follow these steps to access your letter:

 - Select “GFFC Reports and Data Collections.”